kitfistofan7600/Joefetch/README.md

 `cd Joefetch`

-To run it:
+To run it without installing:

 `python3 joefetch.py`

-To create an executable:

-Install pyinstaller:
-(Make sure you have python3-pip or equivalent for distro)

-`pip install pyinstaller` (If an error occurs add `--break-system-packages` to the syntax)

-Create the executable:

-`pyinstaller --onefile joefetch.py`

-This will create the folders `build` and `dist`.
-In which the `dist` directory contains the executable

 To install:

-In the working directory run:

-`sudo/doas mv dist/joefetch /usr/bin/joefetch`
+Install pyinstaller (Required) (Make sure you have python3-pip or distro eqivalent installed)

+`pip install pyinstaller` (if an error occurs add --break-system-packages to the syntax)

+To make and install:

+`make`

+`sudo make install`

 To test if it works run this in the bash prompt:

 `joefetch`

 It is currently not perfect